What I Do For Money

 Lawyerist is an online magazine and home to a community of solo and small-firm lawyers.
 I started it in 2007 as a place for me to rant about bad legal software.
 It has since grown into a healthy business, and my day job.
 My main role is editor in chief, although I also develop the website.

 I have litigated consumer issues in state and federal court in Minnesota, and I have represented small businesses.
 Now, I handle appeals and motion practice for individuals and in consultation with other lawyers.

 I have served on the HOME Line board of directors since July 2008, and took on the role of President of the board in January 2014.
 I have been involved with HOME Line since I was in law school.

 Volunteer Lawyers Network

-If you are curious, or if you are hoping to recognize me when we meet for coffee instead of wandering around asking people if they are meeting someone from the Internet, here is what I look like with a suit on (well, what I looked like with a suit on a few years ago):
+If you are curious, or if you are hoping to recognize me when we meet for coffee instead of wandering around asking people if they are meeting someone from the Internet, here is what I look like: